fstwn/cockatoo/README.md

 ### 4. Unblock the new UserObjects!

-- Go into your `pyembroideryGH` folder inside Grasshoppers UserObjects folder
+- Go into the `Cockatoo` folder inside Grasshoppers UserObjects folder
 - Right click onto the first UserObject and go to **Properties**
 - If the text *This file came from another computer [...]* is displayed click on **Unblock**!
 - **Unfortunately you have to do this for _EVERY_ UserObject in the folder!**